-One of the most important examples of a quantum state is that of a pendulum, or more precisely, what is called a "simple harmonic oscillator."
+The most important example of a quantum state is that of a pendulum, or more precisely, what is called a "simple harmonic oscillator."
 Such a system is one in which there is a restoring force that tends to push the center of the object to a single "base point" of lowest energy, and in which the strength of this restoring force is directly proportional to the distance of the center point of the object from this base point.